 Secondly, my law and business studies with a major in international commercial law in Germany and South Africa and my experiences of living and extensive traveling in Southern Africa encouraged my interests in international relations, development aid and cooperation, and international law.

-The third aspect are my ongoing studies in Theology, Philosophy and Public International Law at the University of Bonn and my work as a research assistant at the Seminary for Christian Social Science.
+The third aspect are my ongoing studies in Theology, Philosophy and Public International Law at the University of Bonn and my work as a research assistant at the Seminary of Christian Social Ethics.